SmotritelTerve/test_api_cucumber/README.md

 # API testing with JavaScript : Cucumber JS

-A test project learn API testing it with [request-promise](https://github.com/request/request-promise) and [Cucumber JS](https://cucumber.io/docs/installation/javascript/).
+A test project to learn API testing with [request-promise](https://github.com/request/request-promise) and [Cucumber JS](https://cucumber.io/docs/installation/javascript/).

 The [test API](https://github.com/fraigo/node-express-rest-api-example) is based on Node JS, Express and SQLite.